-The CCSB–Broad Lentiviral Expression Library is a genome-scale expression collection developed by researchers at Dana-Farber Cancer Institute and The Broad Institute to provide a sequence confirmed collection of over 15,000 human ORFs in an expression-ready lentiviral system.
+The CCSB–Broad Lentiviral Expression Library is a genome-scale expression collection developed by researchers at Dana-Farber Cancer Institute and The Broad Institute to provide a sequence confirmed* collection of human ORFs in an expression-ready lentiviral system.
 This library was derived from the hORFeome V8.1 and created to enable targeted experiments and large-scale screening in diverse cell types.

-- CMV promoter drives ORF expression
+- CMV promoter drives strong expression of the ORF construct